-An expert report is a written report from an expert that may be used as evidence in a VCAT case.
+An expert report is a written report from an expert that a party uses as evidence in a VCAT case.

-Anyone involved in a VCAT case can organise for an expert report to be submitted as evidence.
-For example, a person involved in a dispute about house renovations may ask a building inspector to provide an expert report.
+- a person involved in a dispute about house renovations may ask a building consultant to provide an expert report

 What to include in an expert report